-The results of our auditing procedures disclosed other instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and the State UGMS which are described in the accompanying schedule of findings and questioned costs as item 2018-001.
+The results of our auditing procedures disclosed other instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and the State UGMS which are described in the accompanying schedule of findings and questioned costs as items 2019-001 to 2019-003.
 Our opinion on each major federal and state program is not modified with respect to these matters.

-The College's response to the noncompliance finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
+The College's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
 The College's response was not subjected to the auditing procedures applied in the audit of compliance, and accordingly, we express no opinion on the response.